mzazon/awesome-cloud-projects/aws/s3-glacier-archiving/s3-glacier-archiving.md

 ## Problem

 Your organization needs to retain data for extended periods (7+ years) to meet regulatory requirements while minimizing storage costs.
-You need a solution that safely archives historical data in a cost-effective manner while maintaining the ability to retrieve it when needed.
+Traditional storage solutions are expensive for infrequently accessed data, and manual data management creates operational overhead and compliance risks.

 ## Solution